-SUSTAINABLE ENGAGEMENT STRATEGY
+PROMOTE SUSTAINABLE ENGAGEMENT

-- Identify appropriate participatory activities and associated tools for engaging stakeholders and citizens by developing an outline roadmap of participatory activities for each step of the RAST (See Figure 1). - Clarify benefits for stakeholders and citizens to manage expectations and build a sense of community. - Outline necessary resources and the expected duration for each participatory activity.
-Bear in mind that the length of the process may need to change over time.
+- Identify appropriate participatory activities and associated tools for engaging public and private sector stakeholders and citizens by developing an outline roadmap of participatory activities for each step of the RAST (See Figure 2). - Clarify the benefits of engagement for your regional or local authority, stakeholders, and citizens, including managing expectations and building a sense of community. - Outline necessary resources and the expected duration of each participatory activity.
+Bear in mind that the length of the engagement process may need to change over time.